-Pelagios Commons: Linking the places of your past
+Pelagios Network: Linking the places of your past

 Being able to link one document to another — and move easily between them — is one of the enabling features of the World Wide Web.
 But while surfing online in search of resources is one thing, being able to navigate between resources, compare, combine and re-use them in one’s own tools and workflow; or serendipitously stumble on related material is another question entirely.